meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Spent 45 minutes on the Practical Javascript course.
 Plan to spend my last 15 minutes of the day reading Duckett's Javascript and jQuery before bed!

+### Day 33: January 25, 2018

+**Today's Progress**: Spent 45 minutes on the Practical Javascript course.
+Plan to spend my last 15 minutes of the day reading Duckett's Javascript and jQuery before bed!

+### Day 34: January 27, 2018

+**Today's Progress**: Spending 3.5 hours at Hear Me Code.
+Learning about lists and loops in Python in the level 2 class!